 There is parking near the ferry terminal at Bass Harbor and also on the island.
 During the summer months, there is a parking fee for the Bass Harbor parking lot.
 Pay inside the ferry terminal for your parking permit.

 What do I need to know if I want to travel to the island without my car?

 You do not need a reservation to be a walk-on passenger.
 You should be at the ferry terminal 15 minutes before the scheduled departure time.
 If you plan to return to the mainland immediately (i.e., a round trip without staying on the island), check out the Excursion Ticket fares, which are less expensive than a regular round trip ticket.
 If you take the last morning boat to the island and the first-afternoon boat back to the mainland, you will have about an hour and a half to walk around on the island.

 There are about 20 miles of paved roads on the island.
 All island attractions are accessible by bicycle.
 However, roads are narrow, and some are quite busy.
 Cyclists need to exercise care and observe the rules of the road.

 There is no bus or taxi service on the island.

 Are dogs allowed on the island?

-Yes.
-But dogs must be kept on the leash when on public property.
+Yes, but dogs must be kept on a leash when on public property.